slothAD/XPRising/README.md

 # Credits

-This mod was originally developed by [Kaltharos](https://github.com/Kaltharos).
+The RPG mod was originally developed by [Kaltharos](https://github.com/Kaltharos).

+The Random Encounters mod was originally developed by [adainrivers](https://github.com/adainrivers/randomencounters).

 Updated by [Trodi](https://github.com/oscarpedrero).